k0nze/ultrazed_acp_example/README.md

 3. Compile the program with: `gcc -o acp_dummy_test acp_dummy_test.c`
 4. Switch to root user: `sudo su`
 5. Run the program with: `./acp_dummy_test`

-**TODO:** AXI ACP as a userland driver under Linux does not work properly.
-The data copied from the source copied to the BRAM and than compied back to the target is not immediately visible, however, if you run the program twice you will see the correct data at the source in the second run.

 After you ran the program (twice) you should see an output like this: